Change-Point Testing for Risk Measures in Time Series: Statistical Methods

-As is the case with confidence interval construction with time series data, change-point testing in time series based on statistics constructed from functional central limit theorems and the continuous mapping theorem is often nontrivial due to the need to estimate standard errors such as $\sigma$ in Theorem \ref{T1}.
+As is the case with confidence interval construction with time series data, change-point testing in time series based on statistics constructed from functional central limit theorems and the continuous mapping theorem is often nontrivial due to the need to estimate standard errors.
 Motivated by the maximum likelihood method in the parametric setting, variants of the \cite{page1954} CUSUM statistic are commonly used for nonparametric change-point tests \citep{csorgo_etal2011}, and generally rely on asymptotic approximations (via functional central limit theorems and the continuous mapping theorem) to supply critical values of pivotal limiting distributions under the null hypothesis of no change.
 As discussed in \cite{vogelsang1999,shao_etal2010,zhang_etal2018}, testing procedures where standard errors are estimated directly, for example, by estimating the spectral density of transformed time series via a kernel-smoothing approach, can be biased under the change-point alternative.
 Such bias can result in nonmonotonic power, i.e., power can decrease in some ranges as the alternative deviates from the null.
 To avoid this issue, \cite{shao_etal2010} and \cite{zhang_etal2018} propose using self-normalization techniques to general change-point testing.
-We adopt this idea as discussed in Section \ref{S3p1} to our specific problem of detecting changes in tail risk measures.
+We adopt this idea to our specific problem of detecting changes in tail risk measures.

 As motivated in the Introduction (Section \ref{S1}), it is important to perform hypothesis tests for abrupt changes of risk measures in the time series setting.
-We introduce the methodology for ES, but note that it can be applied to risk measures in general.
-For simplicity, we consider the case of at most one change point; the case of a unknown, potentially multiple, number of change points can be treated using the approach in \cite{zhang_etal2018}.
-For time series sample $X_1, \dots, X_n$, let $ES_{X_i}(p)$ be the ES at level $p$ for the marginal distribution of $X_i$.
+We introduce the methodology for joint testing of VaR and ES.
+In this section, we consider the case of at most one change point.
+We consider the case of an unknown number of change points in the next section, using the approach in \cite{zhang_etal2018}.
+For a time series $X_1, \dots, X_n$, let $(VaR_{X_i}, ES_{X_i})$ be the VaR and ES at a fixed level $p$ for the marginal distribution of $X_i$.
 We test the following null and alternative hypotheses.

-We base our change-point test on the following variant of the CUSUM process.
+We base our change-point test on the following variant of the CUSUM process: